BlocklancerOrg/ethReum/README.md

 Description
 ===========

-The 'ethr' R package is an interface for accessing Ethereum blockchain data in R, querying the Ethereum Blockchain via the JSON-RPC API.
+The 'ethReum' R package is an interface for accessing Ethereum blockchain data in R, querying the Ethereum Blockchain via the JSON-RPC API.

 ethr provides several convenience and helper functions, such as: